 Linus Berg

-Linus Berg (*1996 Mainz, Germany) is a conceptual artist based in Frankfurt working with sculpture, installation, writing and time based media, investigating goof-pessimism, anarcho-juggling, cosmo-jugglernautics, jugglo-capitalism, cheese-epistemology, metaphysical slapstick, self-mastery and tomfoolery.
+Linus Berg (*1996 Mainz, Germany) is a conceptual artist based in Berlin and Frankfurt working with sculpture, installation, writing and time based media, investigating goof-pessimism, anarcho-juggling, cosmo-jugglernautics, jugglo-capitalism, cheese-epistemology, metaphysical slapstick, self-mastery and tomfoolery.

 More Book